pombredanne/centidb/docs/index.rst

 Secondly, our 'mapping' is only superficial in nature.
 Given some key, we map it to **a copy of** it's associated value, not some unique object itself.
 In this respect our interface is more like a translator than a mapper.
-Implementing an interface that usually returns identical value objects given the same key repeatedly would only encourage buggy code by suggesting its usefulness in circumstances that aren't valid.
+Implementing an interface that usually returns identical value objects when repeatedly given the same key would only encourage buggy code, by implying its usefulness in circumstances that aren't valid.

 Thirdly, to get reasonable performance from :py:meth:`Collection.put` requires that a :py:class:`Record` descriptor is provided, rather than the record value itself.
 Attempting to mimic this using the mapping protocol would feel stupid and broken.

+Fourthly, many storage engines permit duplicate keys, which is directly in contravention to how the mapping protocol works.
+While :py:class:`Collection` does not yet support duplicate keys, an obvious future extension would.

 Finally, encouraging users to think about extremely distinct implementations as painlessly interchangeable is a bad idea.
 Users should understand the code they